natenka/pyneng-book-en/docs/source/book/14_regex/syntax.rst

     Out[13]: ('f04d.a206.7fd6', '1', 'Gi0/5', 'Gi0/16')

-Method ``group`` returns only those parts of original string that are in brackets.
-Thus, by placing a part of expression in brackets, you can specify which parts of the line you want to remember.
+Method ``group`` returns only those parts of original string that are in parentheses.
+Thus, by placing a part of expression in parentheses, you can specify which parts of the line you want to remember.

 Expression ``\d+`` has been used before - it describes one or more digits.